unfiltered/unfiltered/netty-uploads/README.md

 }
 ```

-A more complete example can be [found over here](https://gist.github.com/1695399).

 If you try to use the multipart extractors in a regular netty plan without the chunk aggregator then you'll get errors.

 By default the `maxContentLength` used by the chunk aggregator is `1048576` (1MB).
 You can pass an `Int` value to change this.
 For example, if you wanted to allow file uploads up to 5MB in size, you could specify: